 Failure to comply with any of the foregoing may cause the real estate in question to be removed from the special assessment program.

 The minimum is 5 acres cleared land for agricultural and/or horticultural use and 20 acres for forest use.

 - Grains and feed crops

 - Commercial game

 - Trees or timber less than 20 acres so spread as to constitute a forest area and produced incidental to other farm operations

 - Nursery products and floral products

 The field crop production must be primarily for commercial uses and the crop yield per acre during the previous year is required.

-and 100 other fowl.
-Horses can qualify the land only if they are being used for a breeding or boarding business, riding academies, sale of manure, and training.
-Horses maintained exclusively for recreational purposes do not qualify the land.
+*Horses can qualify the land only if they are being used for a breeding or boarding business, riding academies, sale of manure and training.
+Horses maintained exclusively for recreational purposes DO NOT qualify the land.

 To qualify for agricultural or horticultural use, all owners must certify that the real estate is used in a bona fide farming operation.